 Upon release of the Pollinator Protection Plan, the Commissioner reconstituted and reinvigorated the Apiary Industry Advisory Committee (AIAC).
 The group now represents the diversity of apiary operations around the state by including beekeepers from areas that had been under-represented in the past.
 The Commissioner has enhanced the group’s role in providing the best information available to the beekeeping community and policymakers, and in making recommendations regarding pollinator protection efforts.

-The Committee most recently met on July 22, 2020.
+The Committee most recently met on October 13, 2020.
+The meeting agenda is below.
 A recording of the meeting is available here.

 Education and Outreach